Common Questions About Our TRiO Conversion

 How long does it take to install?

-A TMW-certified dealer can install the unit on a stock bike in about 4 hours of shop time.
-The job may take longer if it involves removing and re-mounting other aftermarket gear you’ve installed on the bike.
+A Tilting Motor Works-certified dealer can install the kit in about 12 to 15 hours of shop time.
+It may take longer if it involves removing and re-mounting additional aftermarket components.

 Can I install it myself?

 Only Tilting Motor Works-certified dealers are authorized to install the conversion kit.

 The TRiO Conversion and Your Bike

 How is the TRiO kit installed?

 The conversion simply involves removing the front fork and wheel and replacing them with a new front-end that bolts to the front of the motorcycle.
 There is no drilling, welding, cutting or other alterations to the frame.